About Harrod Construction Company

 My name is Ryan Ray Harrod and I am the third generation of the Harrod Family construction business.
 My Grandfather, Everett Harrod started the family business in Southern California in the 1940’s.
 In the late 1950’s, my Grandfather and his two sons, my father, Ray Harrod Sr., and uncle Glenn Harrod came to the Salinas Valley and set up Harrod & Son’s Construction.
 My father had three sons, Ray Harrod Jr., Mike Harrod, and myself Ryan Harrod.
-My father has built thousands of homes, apartments and commercial buildings over the years.
+My father built thousands of homes, apartments and commercial buildings over the years.
 My two brothers, Mike and Ray are partners and own Harrod Development Incorporated and are developing several projects in the Salinas Valley and also the Paso Robles area.

-I started in the family business working summers in fifth grade as the clean up assistant.
+I started in the family business working summers in fifth grade as the clean-up assistant.
 I picked up construction debris until the summer of seventh grade when I began to pack lumber for the framers.
 By the 9th grade, I got my first set of nail bags and skill saw and my brothers’ began to teach me carpentry work.
-At the beginning of my junior year of high school, I employed a personal tutor to work with me to get extra credit in order to graduate early.
+At the beginning of my junior year of high school, my parents employed a personal tutor to work with me to get extra credit in order to graduate early.
 I did this in order to start working full time with my brothers at the jobsite.
 By my senior year in high school, I had earned so much extra credit that I only had to attend one class in the morning, which enabled me to work full time on the jobsite.

-install exterior siding, finish work and detail the homes for buyer walk throughs.
+By the time I had graduated from High School, my brothers could hand me a set of plans and I was able to layout foundations, set forms, frame houses, cut roofs, install exterior siding, finish work and detail the homes for buyer walk throughs.
 At twenty years of age I was one of the lead carpenters on the jobsite.
 At twenty-one I was promoted to our largest subdivision, The Harden Ranch as Assistant Project Superintendent.

 I immediately jumped on the opportunity to get my contractor’s license and open my own business.
 In October 2002, I opened Harrods Custom Homes a sole proprietorship.
 I incorporated the business several months later and opened RH Framing Incorporated.
 I completed the framing of the last two hundred homes of the Harden Ranch project.

-We feel that my brothers, Brad Smith and I make a great team.
-By having RH Framing frame the homes and having myself on the jobsite all day, ensures that the quality construction my family has provided to the community for over fifty years.
+As a third generation builder, I strive to ensure the quality construction my family has provided to the community for over 60 years.
 The Harrod name is the only family construction business that has real estate agents listing “Harrod Built” on our homes they sell to reassure the buyer they are buying the highest quality homes.